This is an alley on Old Compton Street that’s still technically public, but also legitimately sealed off from the public.

 It first shows up as an unnamed gap between the houses facing what was known at the time as Little Compton Street leading to three homes that were still at the time surrounded by fields.

+Within 80 years, the entire area had been filled in, and the alley lined with buildings, and it shows up in early Goad’s Insurance Maps as Star Court, but was showing up as Greek Court by the 1940s.
 The back of the alley ended with what was a theatre built in 1911 by Montagu Pyke with its main entrance on Charing Cross Road.
 However, it struggled and suffered from a fire until it was bought by Gaumont and rebranded as the Tatler Theatre in 1931.

 Oddly, it specialised in Russian films, which may explain why it was bought by Jacey in 1950 and became a more conventional cinema.
 It changed hands a number more times until it finally closed in January 1987.
 Today the old cinema is the Montagu Pyke pub, and while the cinema’s curved ceiling remains intact, sadly, other than the pub chain’s trademark garish carpets, there’s nothing of the cinema heritage left to see.